Your First Week

 4. Apply for your parking permit

-Alternative: once your University Net ID is active (see below), log in to insideND (ND Net ID and password required) and apply for your permit through the iNDcars link (in the Quick Links channel).
+Alternative: once your University Net ID is active (see below), log in to insideND (ND Net ID and password required) and apply for your permit through the iNDcars task.
 Present your Campus ID card at the Parking Services office to pick up your permit.

 Permits must be renewed each academic year.